 A Star-studded Cast (On)

-This is the first hands on skill demonstration lesson.
+This is the first hands-on skill demonstration class.
 Students will be shown, step-by-step, how to cast yarn onto their needles in preparation for their first knitting project.
 They will learn three cast on methods and how to identify the appropriate cast on depending on the item they will be making.

-Using video demonstrations and illustrations (for the summary pack so that students can access the information easily offline) participants will learn the difference between continental and English style knitting.
+Using video demonstrations and illustrations, students will learn the difference between continental and English style knitting.
 Using the continental style, students will be shown how to make a knit stitch and how to knit back and forth to make the garter stitch.
 We will then learn how to get the knitted item off the needles by binding off our stitches.

-Using video demonstrations and illustrations (for the summary pack so that students can access the information easily offline) participants will learn the different methods for forming purl stitches.
+Using video demonstrations and illustrations, students will learn the different methods for forming purl stitches.
 The Norwegian purl will be the focus of this lesson.
-It is a complicated method; however it is significantly more ergonomic and worth the effort.
+It is a complicated method, however, it is significantly more ergonomical and worth the effort.

 Let's Make Squares

-In this lesson students will use the purl stitch with the knit stitch to knit in rows to create the classic stockinette knit.
+In this online knitting class, students will use the purl stitch with the knit stitch to knit in rows to create the classic stockinette knit.
 Adding to their small stitch library, students will learn to make the moss stitch.
 Using the stitches learnt in lesson 4, 5, and 6 students will knit squares and bind them off to prepare for the next lesson.